Did someone say Brazilian Storm?

 Let’s take a look at some of the faces that make up modern Brazilian surfing and some of the icons that helped get it to where it is today.

-15 Of The Most Famous Brazilian Surfers In The World
+15 Of The Best Brazilian Surfers In The World

-We dive into the lives of some of the greatest humans to ever grace a surfboard.
+We dive into the lives of some of the greatest humans ever to grace a surfboard and meet some of Brazil’s best surfers.

 Gabriel has to sit at the top of this list as the first world champ hailing from Brazil.
-He is without a doubt one of the best surfers to ever compete and he shows no signs of slowing down at the start of the new 2023 season.
+He is undoubtedly one of the best surfers ever to compete, and he shows no signs of slowing down at the start of the new 2023 season.

 Hailing from São Sebastião, Gabriel holds the honour of being the first Brazilian to win on the world tour, making him a hero in his home country.